-Prof. Richardson has an extensive record of prior service to both the optics, and glass and ceramics communities, previously serving on the Board of Directors of the Society of Photo-Optical Instrumentation Engineers (SPIE) and the American Ceramic Society (ACerS).
+Richardson has an extensive record of prior service to both the optics, and glass and ceramics communities, previously serving on the Board of Directors of the Society of Photo-Optical Instrumentation Engineers (SPIE) and the American Ceramic Society (ACerS).
 She was a founding trustee of the Ceramic and Glass Industry Foundation (CGIF), established to promote the education and training of next-generation glass and ceramic engineers and scientists.
-Kathleen served as an external advisory/scientific board member for the Savannah River National Laboratory (US Dept. of Energy), Virginia Tech’s Materials Science and Engineering Department, the NSF-ERC on Mid-Infrared Technologies for Health and the Environment (MIRTHE) at Princeton University and as part of the Australian Research Council’s Centre of Excellence for Ultrahigh-bandwidth Devices for Optical Systems (CUDOS), in Sydney Australia.
-She is a Past-President of the American Ceramic Society, a past-Chair of ACerS’ Glass and Optical Materials Division (GOMD) and a past-President of the National Institute of Ceramic Engineers (NICE).
+Richardson served as an external advisory/scientific board member for the Savannah River National Laboratory (US Dept. of Energy), Virginia Tech’s Materials Science and Engineering Department, the NSF-ERC on Mid-Infrared Technologies for Health and the Environment (MIRTHE) at Princeton University and as part of the Australian Research Council’s Centre of Excellence for Ultrahigh-bandwidth Devices for Optical Systems (CUDOS), in Sydney Australia.
+She is past-president of the American Ceramic Society, past-chair of ACerS’ Glass & Optical Materials Division (GOMD), and past-president of the National Institute of Ceramic Engineers (NICE).
 She presently serves on the Coordinating Technical Committee (CTC) and Advisory Committee (AC) of the International Commission on Glass (ICG).
 Since 2006, she has served as a member of the Board of Trustees at Alfred University.